PostHog/posthog.com/contents/careers/index.md

 # Note to recruitment agencies

 At Posthog, we do not work with recruitment agencies.
-Any direct approaches will be left unanswered, please do not call or follow up via email.
-We do not accept speculative resumés, unless we have specifically instructed you to provide these.
+Any direct approaches will be left unanswered; please do not call or follow up via email.
+We do not accept speculative resumés unless we have specifically instructed you to provide these.
 We will not be responsible for any fees relating to unsolicited resumés.